 Aneurysms usually grow slowly without any symptoms.
-When aneurysms grow large enough to burst (break open), they can cause dangerous bleeding inside the body and death.
+When aneurysms grow large enough to burst (break open), they can cause dangerous bleeding inside the body that can lead to death.

 If AAA is found early, it can be treated before it bursts.
 That’s why it’s so important to ask the doctor about your risk.

 Here’s an example of what AAA does in the body:

 Men over age 60 who have ever smoked are at greatest risk for AAA.

 How do I know if I have AAA?

 To check for AAA, your doctor may order an ultrasound test.
 An ultrasound uses sound waves to look inside the body.
 It can help your doctor see if there is any swelling of the aorta.

 What are the symptoms of AAA?

 There are usually no symptoms of AAA.
 Blood vessels like the aorta can swell up slowly over time.
 That’s why it’s important to talk with your doctor about AAA to see if you are at risk.